Congratulations on your admission to HSE St. Petersburg!

 HSE St. Petersburg is part of a large and diverse HSE family, embracing Moscow, Saint Petersburg, Nizhny Novgorod and Perm.

 This Handbook is intended to help you adapt to a new environment and cope with day-to-day activities.
 It contains answers to some essential questions that might arise during the first days of your stay.

 We wish you success and many wonderful discoveries!

-The New Academic Year at HSE University – St. Petersburg
+The Academic Year at HSE University – St. Petersburg

-This year is off to an unusual start as the staff at HSE University – St. Petersburg are doing their best to protect you and your classmates from the COVID-19 spread.
+This year we continue to meet in person, meanwhile the staff at HSE University – St. Petersburg are doing their best to protect you and your classmates from the COVID-19 spread.
 You can learn more about remote classes for international students, how to get vaccinated, and what will happen to extracurricular activities in this article.

 Mask use and social distancing

 Inside all HSE St. Petersburg buildings, you should always wear a mask and keep a social distance — otherwise disciplinary actions can be taken against you.
 Learn more about how to comply with safety guidelines here.